Up: Documentation Home.

 \[ \delta_{i, U} = -2 \beta_{i, U} \frac{\partial H_U}{\partial \beta_{i, U}} \]

-For the rest of this discussion, we’re doing all these calculations at a fixed perplexity \(U\), so for clarity I will drop the \(U\) subscript on \(\beta_{i, U}\) and \(H_U\).
+For the rest of this discussion, we’re evaluating derivatives at values of \(\beta_i\) that have been calibrated to a target perplexity \(U\), so for clarity I will drop the \(U\) subscript on \(\beta_{i, U}\) and \(H_U\).

 We need to find an expression for \(\partial H / \partial \beta_{i}\).
 This calls for use of the chain rule.
 It’s going to be tedious, but not that difficult.